factor/factor/reference/compiler-greedy-20260908/RESULTS.md

 mandatory register uses are checked.
 The whole compiler suite is coordinated by the integration worktree.

+Integration testing exposed an ABI defect in the initial implementation: memory-only clobber fragments could retain a physical register, and ABI slots were assigned only as a side effect of creating register-backed fragments.
+The corrected implementation reserves forced operand slots before splitting and represents a fragment used solely at the clobber directly by its slot.
+Two targeted regressions cover atomic and wide memory-only fragments.
+`large-return-before.log` reproduces four failures from the original allocator in the existing `compiler/tests/alien-large-return.factor` tests: wrong direct results, an indirect-call memory fault, and a wrong nested callback result.
+`large-return-tests.log` shows all five tests passing after the correction.

 Run from the repository root with an absolute image path:

 ```sh